robinweser/fela/docs/recipes/DisplayNameComponents.md

 ## Using a HoC

-One way to handle this problem is is by using a HoC.
+One way to handle this problem this is by using a HoC.
 We recommend [recompose](https://github.com/acdlite/recompose).
 When you export your components, just use the HoC [setDisplayName](https://github.com/acdlite/recompose/blob/master/docs/API.md#setdisplayname).

 ```javascript